Pharmony/sidekiq-cron/README.md

  'cron'  => '1 * * * *',  # execute at 1 minute of every hour, ex: 12:01, 13:01, 14:01, 15:01...etc(HH:MM)
  'class' => 'MyClass',
  #OPTIONAL
- 'queue' => 'name of queue',
+ 'namespace' => 'YourNamespace', # groups jobs together in a namspace (Default value is 'default') 'queue' => 'name of queue',
  'args'  => '[Array or Hash] of arguments which will be passed to perform method', 'date_as_argument' => true, # add the time of execution as last argument of the perform method